rieckpil/progmot/content/post/one-year-course-release.md

 That's not worth it.

-If your product is good and you have an established sales funnel, it's only a matter of time until a new course user joins.
+If your product is good, and you have an established sales funnel, it's only a matter of time until a new course user joins.

 These sales ambitions might drain your creative resources, and you start focussing on the wrong ends (aka. get more sales vs. make a great product).

 ## What's Next?

-In our fast-paced development world (fortunately, the Java ecosystem is not as fast paced as JavaScript), content ages and gets outdated over the years.
-New libraries, tools and techniques pop up that make some lessons outdated or not the best practice anymore.
+In our fast-paced development world (fortunately, the Java ecosystem is not as fast-paced as JavaScript), content ages and gets outdated over the years.
+New libraries, tools and techniques pop up that make existing course lessons outdated.

-That's why I'm constantly trying to be up-to-date, and as the testing topic is also the main focus area of my blog, that's no problem.
-Projects for clients as a freelancer also ensure I get enough hands-on.
+That's why I'm constantly trying to be up-to-date.
+As the testing topic is also the main focus area of my blog, that's no problem.
+Projects for clients as a freelancer also ensure I get enough hands-on experience.

 Whenever there's something new and worth mentioning, I'll add a new lesson to the course.
-If there's something outdated or I would do something different, then I'll replace a video.
+If there's something outdated, or I would do something different, then I'll replace a video.

-I also gain more knowledge over time which is worth adding to the course.

-Compared to an eBook, keeping an online course up-to-date can be more effort.
-There's no search in replace functionality for already recorded videos.
+Compared to an eBook, keeping an online course up-to-date is more effort.
+There's no search and replace functionality for already recorded videos.
 You have to find the correct spot and record a new video or cut the outdated scene.
 But fortunately, in the area I'm creating content for, there's maturity and stable APIs and libraries.

 As some course participants asked for a `plain/text` version of the online course, to find recipes and techniques more easily, I'm currently creating an eBook from the online course.